 OnCue's method of assigning ID and Name from a file/folder name is simple.
 Everything before the first space is the ID, and everything after that first space is the Name.

-So if your document folders look like this...
+So if your document folder looks like one of these...

 Inside of your OnCue case, they'll look like this...